| Previous Page | Next Page | Index

 3 Aug 1811 a part of the fleet involved in the invasion of Java, which terminated with the surrender of Dutch and French forces on 16 Sep.

-Portsmouth 2 Aug 1812 Is appointed convoy for the East Indies, the Cape, South America, and the coast of Africa.
+2 Aug 1812 Is appointed convoy at Portsmouth for the East Indies, the Cape, South America, and the coast of Africa.

-Portsmouth 3 Aug 1812 Will sail for the Cape of Good Hope to-morrow morning.
+3 Aug 1812 departs Spithead for the Cape of Good Hope to-morrow morning.

 9 Aug 1816 the fleet arrived at Gibraltar, where it joined the Dutch squadron, which had arrived the previous evening, and which, it was agreed, would join the expedition.
 Whilst at Gibraltar the fleet was victualled and preparations made for the forthcoming battle, with gunnery practice &c. taking place.